swangneu/AsymTrans/README.md

 # AsymTrans

-Extending DAB to multi-port DAB: effective design of integrated multi-winding transformers for decoupled power flow.
+Extending DAB to multi-port DAB: effective design of integrated multi-winding transformers for decoupled power flow, and case validation of TAB converter.

 ## Introduction